dishak11/Cache-Manager/README.md

 - The program must include unit tests to test all components of the program, including the cache, item manager, cache manager, reader, and writer classes.
 - The program must handle concurrency correctly and efficiently, using synchronization primitives like locks or mutexes as necessary.

+# Code Architecture

+The program consists of the following components:

+- Cache: A data structure that stores frequently accessed items in memory.
+The cache has a fixed capacity and uses a least recently used (LRU) eviction policy to remove items when the cache is full.
+- Cache Manager: A class that coordinates access to the cache and item manager.
+A class that handles read and write operations to the original data source (the data file).
+The cache manager reads items from the cache if they are present, and from the item manager otherwise.
+The cache manager also writes items to the cache and the item manager.
+- Reader: A class that represents a reader thread.
+The reader reads items from the cache or data source and writes them to an output file.
+- Writer: A class that represents a writer thread.
+The writer writes items to the original data source.
+- Main Function: The main function initializes the cache, starts the reader and writer threads, and waits for them to finish.

 # Design considerations

 Currently, the program specifically prioritize read-heavyworkloads.
 The implementation is quite simple (LRU) and does not include advanced cache eviction policies, write buffering, or caching policies like write-through, or write-back.